Drug Trafficking Charges In Oklahoma — It All Depends On The Quantity

 How Our Criminal Defense Team Can Help You Or Your Loved One

-At the Swain Law Group, based in Norman, our team of experienced criminal defense attorneys knows the law and what police can and cannot do.
+At the Swain Law Group, our team of experienced criminal defense attorneys knows the law and what police can and cannot do.
+With 5 former drug prosecutors on our team, our attorneys are tasked each day to defend the same types of cases that they used to prosecute.
+Talk about a built in advantage.

 Authorities have been known to conduct unreasonable search and seizures of vehicles and personal belongings in violation of Fourth Amendment constitutional rights.
 They illegally confiscate drugs or paraphernalia and attempt to use them to convict individuals.